 I am a PhD candidate in American politics at the University of Virginia, where I study the relationship between people and policy.
-I’ve published research on the attitudinal effects of police accreditation and am currently writing a dissertation about public opinion toward fiscal policies.
+I’ve published research on the attitudinal effects of police accreditation and am currently writing a dissertation about how the structure of political communication shapes public opinion and political behavior.
 In my dissertation, I use survey experiments to show that graphs and individualized forms of information display change public preferences.
-Other work in progress includes research on political consumption behavior, simulation-based investigations into the mechanisms of policy diffusion, dynamic measures of poll accuracy, survey methodology, and work on mental health advocacy.
+Other work in progress includes research on political consumption behavior, simulation-based investigations into the mechanisms of policy diffusion, dynamic measures of poll accuracy, survey methodology, and work on mental health policy advocacy.

 I can be reached via ahughes (at) virginia.edu